wavefrontHQ/docs/pages/doc/integrations_wavefront_usage.md

 ## Wavefront Usage Monitoring Dashboards

 Wavefront includes several predefined dashboards for monitoring Tanzu Kubernetes Grid.
-You can use these dashboards as is, or [clone and customize them](ui_dashboards.html).
+You can use these dashboards, or [clone and customize them](ui_dashboards.html).

 We support dashboards for major functionality including:

-* Wavefront Service and Proxy data dashboard
+* Wavefront Service and Proxy Data dashboard
 * Wavefront Namespace Usage Explorer dashboard
 * Wavefront Ingestion Policy Explorer dashboard
 * Committed Rate and Monthly Usage (PPS P95) dashboard

-For more information about the dashboards and how to monitor your Wavefront service, see [Monitor and troubleshoot your Wavefront instance and see PPS info](wavefront_monitoring.html).
+For details about the dashboards, how to troubleshoot your Wavefront service and see PPS information, see [Monitor Your Wavefront Service](wavefront_monitoring.html).
 To see the full set of dashboards, sign in to your Wavefront instance, or sign up for a [free trial](http://wavefront.com/sign-up/?utm_source=docs.vmware.com&utm_medium=referral&utm_campaign=docs-front-page){:target="_blank" rel="noopenner noreferrer"}.